mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

         - Günther M, Schmitt S, Wank V. High-frequency oscillations as a consequence of neglected serial damping in Hill-type muscle models.
 Biological cybernetics.
 2007 Jul;97(1):63-79. https://doi.org/10.1007/s00422-007-0160-6

+3. Make a copy of dyn21.f (dyn21.f.orig) so that you can easily restore it if a mistake gets made.

-3. Put the files needed to compile an LS-DYNA user material into build/MPP_9.3.1/usermat/ folder.
+4. Put the files needed to compile an LS-DYNA user material into build/MPP_9.3.1/usermat/ folder.
 On my machine this list of files includes:

 ```
 adjcom.inc